OHIO IMMIGRATION ATTORNEY

 According the Obama Administration's official website, the President has four principles to his immigration policies:

 - Strengthen Border Security: if more tools are given to law enforcement officials, the President believes that crime can be decreased and communities will be safer.

 - Streamline Legal Immigration: the President wants to see more efficiency in the provision of visas by implementing the STEM program and speeding up the process for family-sponsored immigration.

 - Earn Citizenship: if immigrants pass a background check, pay taxes, and learn English, then Obama wants to provide a way for them to earn citizenship legally so they can come out of the shadows.

 - Stop Hiring Undocumented Workers: businesses have continued to exploit immigrants by knowingly hiring undocumented workers and paying them low wages.
 President Obama wants to provide a reliable way for companies to make sure that employees are in the U.S. legally.

 If these four things are followed, the Obama administration believes that immigrants and citizens alike will benefit.
 Right now there are about 11 million people in the U.S. that are undocumented, which is not the ideal situation for these immigrants or for the nation.

 Let an Ohio immigration lawyer in Columbus assist you!

 While the immigration policies are hopefully soon to change, the current system can be quite harsh on immigrants.
 Don't risk your future by taking on your immigration issue alone.
-The Ohio immigration lawyers at the Law Offices of Jonathan A. Bartell, LLC are here to help!
+The Ohio immigration lawyers at Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates are here to help!
 We have over a decade of experience in handling cases of every type, from acquiring visas to defending individuals against deportation.
 Don't wait to contact our office at 216-469-2892 or fill out a free case evaluation!
 We assist clients all over Ohio, from Cleveland to Cincinnati.